 In order to receive the Columbia College degree, transfer students must complete a minimum of 60 points while enrolled in the College.
 Transfer students may apply a maximum of 64 points toward advanced standing at the College.
 Credit granted on the basis of Advanced Placement, International Baccalaureate, and other standardized examinations are counted toward the 64-point maximum, as are credits earned on study-abroad programs outside of Columbia.
 Courses taken on Columbia-sponsored programs abroad earn students credits toward the 60-point minimum requirement.
 Credit is not granted for college courses taken while in high school.

 Transfer students receive credit for non-Columbia courses that are substantially similar to Columbia College courses only when the grades received are C- or better.
 Transfer students must supply course descriptions and syllabi for all courses they would like considered for transfer credit.
 Once a transfer student is admitted, a credit review is conducted, and a tentative credit evaluation is sent to the student.
 A final credit evaluation is conducted when the student has matriculated in Columbia College, received all appropriate approvals from the departments, and a final official transcript, course descriptions, and syllabi have been received.

 Transfer students are expected to graduate in eight semesters, including terms completed before entering Columbia.
-Extended time is not granted to finish a particular major, so transfer students should be especially careful to meet with advisers to plan out their academic schedule.
+Extended time is not granted to finish a particular major, therefore transfer students should be especially careful to meet with advisers to plan out their academic schedule.
 Some majors may be difficult to complete for certain transfer students based on the number of credits required to complete the major and the number of terms remaining for the student to complete all Core and major requirements.